 If your child has very high blood pressure, medicines may be needed.
 Your doctor can tell you how long your child may need to take medicine.

-Make your child's pill schedule as simple as you can.
 Try to plan a time for your child to take medicine along with something else that happens at that same time every day.
 This can be something like eating a meal or getting ready for bed.
-If that is hard to do, you or your child can set a daily alarm as a reminder.
+If that's hard to do, you or your child can set a daily alarm as a reminder.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.